ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 An elementary knowledge of harmony is recommanded.

-The many schemas (and future animations) greatly facilitate access to concepts that usually require a good mathematical level.
+The many schemas (and animations) greatly facilitate access to concepts that usually require a good mathematical level.
 But a chapter is offered to those who are interested in group theory.

 ### Why this title (88-Musaics)?